YingLiu4203/clojure-notes/language/abstractions.md

 A protocol is a named set of named methods and their signatures, defined using `defprotocol` and has the following features:

 - There are no implementations.
+- It consists of one or more methods, where each method can have multiple arities with at least on argument.
-- It yields a set of polymorphic functions that dispatch on the type of the first argument.
+- It yields a set of polymorphic functions that dispatch on the type of the first argument, corresponding to the `this` in Java and `self` in Ruby and Python.
+This is most hosts offer and optimize.
 - It is dynamic and doesn't require AOT compilation.
 - It creates a host's interface with the same fully qualified name.
 - You can implement a protocol on `nil`.
+- You are not required to implement all methods.
+Clojure throws an exception if an unimplemented method is called.

 The `deftype`, `defrecord` or `reify` support protocol directly.
+Use `PascalCase` for protocol and type names because they compiled down to native JVM interfaces and classes.

-Use `extend` to extend a type to implement protocols using `protocl + function map` pairs. `extend-type` and `extend-protocol` are convenience macros.
+Use `extend` to extend a type to implement protocols using `protocol + function map` pairs. `extend-type` (one type, multiple protocols) and `extend-protocol` (one protocol, multiple types) are convenience macros.
+You can extend a Java class to support protocols.

 If a protocol ahs `:extend-via-metadata true`, then values can extend the protocol by adding metadata where keys are fully-qualified protocol function symbols and values are function implementations.

 Protocol implementations are checked first for direct definitions (`defrecord`, `deftype`, `reify`), then metatdata defintions, then external extensions (`extend`, `extend-type`, `extend-protocol`).

+## 5 Datatypes

+A Clojure type is a Java class defined by `defrecord` or `deftype`.
+The type name should be in PascalCase.
+Each argument defiens a `public` and `final` field.
+You can optinally hint the type of field using metadata.